-ENG-4911: Topics in Creative Writing - 3 hours
+ENG-4911: Topics in Creative Writing (3 hours)

 A workshop course in selected topics within creative writing.
 Topics will vary.
 Field trips may be required.
 Course may be repeated for credit.
-Prerequisite: ENG-3000 or approval of instructor.
+Prerequisite: C- or higher in ENG-3000 or instructor consent.

-ENG-4920: Senior Project in Creative Writing - 3 hours
+ENG-4920: Senior Project in Creative Writing (3 hours)